EricCoteReact/HrService/README.md

 ?
 What is the type of your ID? number
 ?
 What is the base HTTP path name of the CRUD operations? /employees

+Change port from 3000 to 3001 in index.js